 As the air v-tram descended through the clouds, the extravagance of Bodhi Temple’s square arches became revealed.
 They rose tall and black against the brown peaks of the mountains and stood over a large stone path that wound up the mountainside.
 At the end of the stone path was a large brass door fitted in-between two mountain peaks.
-It loomed so tall that even from where Olive stood in the boxcar, he could not see over its top.
+It loomed so tall that even from where Olive stood in the boxcar, he couldn’t see over its top.

 When the tram docked at the near-empty sky v-tram station and Olive realized the distance between the station and the temple gate, he nearly climbed right back into the boxcar.

 But then the other five flashed into his mind.
 At the thought of them, Olive shoved away his complaints.
 His problems were minuscule compared to the problems they were facing.
 He didn’t deserve to complain.

 “It’s so far!
 Claire, you said it was only ten minutes from the station!”

 Claire simply swiveled around and buttoned up his sister’s coat with a beam.
 “It is if you put your back into it!”